 - My preferred method for cooking garbanzo beans is the Instant Pot, although you can easily use a slow cooker too.

-- Cumin.
-This isn’t typically a Greek spice, but it really tastes good in this hummus.
+- Ground cumin.
+This isn’t typically a Mediterranean spice, but it is middle eastern and really tastes good in this hummus.

 - Cayenne Pepper.
 You don’t need much to give the hummus a kick, but you do need it.
 I recommend using ¼ tsp if you have anyone who is sensitive to spicy things.
 Remember you can always add more if you like it spicy!

 - Salt.
-Salt brings out the natural flavor in everything, so you can’t skip it here… unless you’re using canned beans that had added salt to them.
+Salt brings out the natural flavor in everything, so you can’t skip it here…unless you’re using canned beans that have added salt.
+Then taste the hummus before adding additional salt.

 Step 1.
-Put the garbanzo beans, olive oil, 1/2 Tbsp lemon juice, spices and 2 Tbsp of water in a food processor OR a high powered blender (I have a Blendtec Blender).
+Put the garbanzo beans, olive oil, ½ Tablespoon lemon juice, spices, and 2 Tablespoons of water in a food processor OR a high-powered blender (I have a Blendtec Blender).

 Step 2.
-Process the beans until they are smooth.
-You may need to add water, 1 tablespoon at a time and up to 2 additional tablespoons, in order to achieve the right consistency.
+Blend the beans until they are smooth.
+You may need to add water, 1 tablespoon at a time and up to 2 additional tablespoons, to achieve the right consistency.

 - If you’re short on time, you can use one 15 oz can of garbanzo beans, drained and rinsed three times.
 Remember that it’s the canned beans that tend to cause gas for sensitive tummies.